cea-hpc/modules/doc/source/module.rst

  Collection directory may sometimes be shared on multiple machines which may use different modules setup.
-For instance modules users may access with the same **HOME** directory multiple systems using different OS versions.
+For instance modules users may access with the same :envvar:`HOME` directory multiple systems using different OS versions.
 When it happens a collection made on machine 1 may be erroneous on machine 2.

  When a target is set, only the collections made for that target are